Trubar massacre: Background

 On 27 July 1941, a Yugoslav Partisan-led uprising began in the area of Drvar and Bosansko Grahovo.
 It was a coordinated effort from both sides of the Una River in the territory of southeastern Lika and southwestern Bosanska.
 It succeeded in transferring key NDH territory under rebel control.

 Incident

 Parishioners of the Catholic parish in Drvar went on a pilgrimage near Knin on 26 July 1941.
-The massacre occurred in village of Trubar, 18 km from Drvar, where local rebels (either Chetnik or Yugoslav Partisan) stopped a train at Vaganj station, separating and killing the pilgrims who were returning from Knin on 27 July.
+The massacre occurred in village of Trubar, 18 km from Drvar, where local Serb rebels (either Chetnik or Yugoslav Partisan) stopped a train at Vaganj station, separating and killing the pilgrims who were returning from Knin on 27 July.
 Murdered pilgrims, among whom was a German Roman Catholic priest, Waldemar Maximilian Nestor, were thrown into the pit of Golubnjača.
 Shortly afterwards massacres occurred in surrounding villages.
 Some sources cite over 300 fatalities, yet many of the bodies that were thrown into deep caves, have yet to be fully exhumed.